teameh/NSDictionary-StringForKey/README.md

 #NSDictionary (StringForKey)

-####Catagory for NSDictionary to make sure your dictionary returns a string
+####Category for NSDictionary to make sure your dictionary returns a string

 ###stringForKey: